-Risk Risk Description Common mitigations Misuse of personal information Al systems often need large amounts of data for training.
-It can be tempting to use existing data for this purpose, however this can result in a misuse of personal information if that personal information was collected for another purpose.
-Additionally, third party providers may seek to use data collected through the Al system for their own purposes, which may be inconsistent with the initial purpose of collection by an agency.
-Data minimisation Third party due diligence Contractual controls Expert and legal advice Automated destruction Internal policies Staff training Access restrictions Technical controls Use of synthetic data Unauthorised disclosure Some Al systems are managed by third party providers, who may gain access to personal information through the provision of their services.
+Risk Risk Description Common mitigations Secondary use of personal information The potential for repurposing collected information for secondary uses is a significant risk when using AI systems as capabilities improve and the range of AI products and services expand.
+In addition, AI systems often need large amounts of data for training.
+It can be tempting to use existing data for this purpose; however, this can result in a misuse of personal information if that personal information was collected for another purpose.
+Additionally, third party providers may seek to use data collected through the AI system for their own purposes, which may be inconsistent with the initial purpose of collection by an agency.
+Generally, using personal information to train AI systems outside of an agency use case is high risk and should be avoided wherever possible.
+Staff training Internal policies Privacy policies and notices with clear information about AI system uses Obtaining consent from affected individuals Data minimisation Third party due diligence Contractual controls Expert and legal advice Automated destruction Access restrictions Technical controls Use of synthetic data Unauthorised disclosure Some Al systems are managed by third party providers, who may gain access to personal information through the provision of their services.
 Depending on how the personal information is being handled, this may be a disclosure of personal information.
 There is a risk that these disclosures could be unauthorised where the disclosure isn't directly related to the purpose the personal information was collected or the individual isn't likely to have been aware of the disclosure.
 Data minimisation Third party due diligence Contractual controls Expert and legal advice Automated destruction Internal policies Staff training Access restrictions Technical controls Use of synthetic data Retention and disposal Al systems often require significant volumes of data to improve the effectiveness of the system.
 This can result in extended retention and delayed disposal of personal information, expanding the privacy risk for an agency.
 Consideration should be given to if and how data can be removed or disposed of if it is held in an Al system.
 Data minimisation Third party due diligence Contractual controls Expert and legal advice Automated destruction Use of synthetic data Re-identification Al systems can infer information about an individual, and may be able to identify an individual from seemingly de-identified data through the creation of new inferences or attributes.
 This can also occur where an Al system is able to combine a variety of data from multiple sources, and stitch information about an individual together in a way that makes them identifiable.
 Data minimisation Third party due diligence Contractual controls Expert and legal advice Automated destruction Internal policies Staff training Access restrictions Technical controls Use of synthetic data